 Facilitation payments are strictly forbidden.
-Such payments or offers may include the offering/making of small payments to a lowrank government official to get a new project, secure or expedite a routine action, to which AVAX is entitled.
+Such payments or offers may include the offering/making of small payments to a low-rank government official to get a new project, secure or expedite a routine action, to which AVAX is entitled.
 Pressure for time is not an acceptable excuse for such a payment.
-In cases when facilitation payment is requested, where failure to pay would lead to imminent threat to a person's health, safety or physical integrity, the relevant payment made must be reported immediately to the Human Resources Director or the Compliance Officer.
+In cases when facilitation payment is requested, where failure to Page 14 of 66 pay would lead to imminent threat to a person's health, safety or physical integrity, the relevant payment made must be reported immediately to the Human Resources Director or the Compliance Officer.